gino2010/javatech/answer/README.md

 # Answer
 This project is for one pre-interview test.
-Maybe move this project to other project later.
+Maybe move this project to another later.

 ### Function
 Base on a custom doubly linked list, implement a function to reverse list.

 ### Development Environment
-- idea
+- jdk 1.8
 - gradle 4.6
-- jdk 1.8
+- idea
 - mac os x

 ### Tips